By Globalization PartnersJuly 2020

 Employer of Record (EOR)

-An Employer of Record (also called a global PEO) takes on all the employer responsibilities of hiring international professionals.
+An Employer of Record (also called a global PEO) takes on all the employer responsibilities of hiring international workers.

 Your business identifies the candidate, and the Employer of Record hires them to their local entity in-country, handling all payroll, taxes, benefits, then assigns the employee back to your company.